Kal Naga: Television

 As a TV host, Abol Naga, in 1999, was offered several opportunities to host different television programs on the variety channel of the Nile TV Network of ERTU.
 In 2000, he was awarded Best New TV Announcer (Egypt).
 He was later chosen to host the popular Good Morning Egypt TV show of ERTU, which he presented until 2001.
 He hosted a popular live talk show, Eshar Ma'ana (translates: Spend the night with us).
 After leaving Nile Variety channel in 2000, he hosted the Muzikana TV show about the Arab music top charts for MBC TV, which brought him recognition across Arabic-speaking states.

 As an actor on TV, he first appeared and attracted attention to his talent in his award-winning (Seif el Daly), a male lead role in the Egyptian TV mini-series El Banat in 2003, then after his cinematic box office hit Sahar El-Layaly as the lead (Omar) in Leila's Mad Man, aka: Magnoon Laila (Arabic: مجنون ليلي), a very successful TV mini-series in 2007 broadcast all over the Arab region and won him several awards later.

-In 2016, he focused on the English speaking markets as he appeared in an American Fox TV production (Tyrant season 3) in a main role of an Islamic cleric sheik Al-Qadi – (a recurring guest star in 10/10 episodes), then he had a celebrated guest-star appearance as the Emir of Kairouan: Ziyadat-Allah – (a guest star role in 2 episodes) on the History channel hit TV show Vikings (season 5) airing in Canada in 2017, as well as a BBC TV mini-series in a guest recurring role, The Informant – (in 6/6 episodes) of The Last Post (TV mini-series).
+In 2016, he focused on the English speaking markets as he appeared in an American Fox TV production (Tyrant season 3) in a main role of an Islamic cleric sheik Al-Qadi – (a recurring guest role in 10/10 episodes), then he had a celebrated guest role as the Emir of Kairouan: Ziyadat-Allah – (a guest role in 2 episodes) on the History channel hit TV show Vikings (season 5) airing in Canada in 2017, as well as a BBC TV mini-series in a guest recurring role, The Informant – (in 6/6 episodes) of The Last Post (TV mini-series).
 He is announced to appear on Messiah, a new Netflix episodic TV series in 2020.